nlyson/CS5342Project/README.md

 1) Generate a multiple choice network security question and provide feedback to my answer.
 2) Generate a true/false network security question and provide feedback to my answer.
 3) Generate a short answer network security question and provide feedback to my answer.

-<h2> Step by step instructions for executions </h2>

-•	python ingest.py # only once until the db folder is generated with all the training data </br>
-•	python app.py    # execute this command to run the application

 <h2>Features</h2>
 <p>